DigitalEmbed/MemoryManager/README.md

 ##### Buffer

 A buffer manager has been implemented in this library.
-With this manager, you can handle **stack** or **queue** type buffers.
+With this manager, you can handle **circular**, **stack** or **queue** type buffers.
 The operation of this buffer consists of the static or dynamic allocation of the memory pools, aiming at a greater simplification of the tool.
 The advantages of this endless vector in relation to the threaded list implementation of this set of libraries are:

 - Lower cost of memory;
 - Increased speed of access and data recording.